Cervical Cancer Screening (PDQ®)

 Clinical trials that study cancer screening methods are taking place in many parts of the country.
 Information about ongoing clinical trials is available from the NCI Web site.

 A Pap test is a procedure to collect cells from the surface of the cervix and vagina.
 A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the cervix and vagina.
 The cells are viewed under a microscope to find out if they are abnormal.
 This procedure is also called a Pap smear.
 A new method of collecting and viewing cells has been developed, in which the cells are placed into a liquid before being placed on a slide.
-It is not known if the new method will work better than the standard method to reduce the number of deaths from cervical cancer.Pap smear.
+It is not known if the new method will work better than the standard method to reduce the number of deaths from cervical cancer.Pap test.
 A speculum is inserted into the vagina to widen it.
 Then, a brush is inserted into the vagina to collect cells from the cervix.
 The cells are checked under a microscope for signs of disease.

 Screening clinical trials are taking place in many parts of the country.
 Information about ongoing clinical trials is available from the NCI Web site.